intuition-dev/intuDocs/meta-website/10_pillars.md

 designer that knows CSS.
 In any event, an individual contributor must know how to work with designers, while possessing polyglot skills in more than one SASS framework.
 NIH is poor productivity; it is better to leverage a documented CSS framework.
+Also development is iterative.

 ## Pillar 5: Learn Quickly